The Collective Senior Advisors

 Founder and CEO of Crosby Street Consultants and former Chair of APCO North America, Nelson Fernandez has served as a senior strategic advisor to top management on executive leadership communication, internal alignment, brand and marketing communication, issue and crisis management, corporate positioning, thought leadership, and stakeholder engagement.
 Working with leaders across the food, consumer goods, health care, professional services and social service sectors, he has launched vision and values frameworks, led global corporate positioning work and developed corporate social responsibility partnership strategies.
 In the nonprofit realm he counseled a major foundation’s executive team on issue management strategies and a leading conservation NGO on external positioning and brand communication.

-As a former corporate executive and current public and private company non-executive director, India Garry-Martin is a sought-after leadership expert and strategist on leading diversity, equity, and inclusion best practices with a focus on advancing race and gender equity.
+As a former corporate executive and current public and private company non-executive director, India Gary-Martin is a sought-after leadership expert and strategist on leading diversity, equity, and inclusion best practices with a focus on advancing race and gender equity.
 In her former role at JP Morgan Chase, India was Managing Director and Global Chief Operating Officer for Investment Banking Technology and Operations overseeing a global staff of 15,000 in more than 40 locations.
 India serves on the coaching faculties at Georgetown University’s Executive Masters in Leadership program and of the New York City Bar Association’s Leadership Institute.
 She is also President Emeritus of City Women’s Network, a professional body for senior women in the corporate, third sector and entrepreneurial sectors.

-As Chief Communications and Public Affairs Officer for Yum!
+As the former Chief Communications and Public Affairs Officer for Yum!
 Brands Jerilan Greene led global strategy and governance for the company’s ESG, global communications and government affairs functions.
 As Chair and CEO of the Yum!
 Foundation, she shaped the foundation’s philanthropic, grantmaking and social impact investment priorities.
 As Chair of Yum!’s “Recipe for Good” council she was the lead architect for the company’s social purpose initiative: Unlocking Opportunity to Fight Inequality, which served frontline teams and communities through equity and inclusion, education and entrepreneurship.
 Her public and private company experience spans the consumer, global franchising, pharmaceuticals, biotech, technology, energy, and financial sectors.

 A recognized expert on the impact of societal issues on corporate strategy and business operations, and the impact of those operations on society Adrian Hodges has spent more than 25 years working closely with senior business leaders who are eager to learn and, with sound advice, act.
 In former senior roles at GlaxoSmithKline (GSK), The Body Shop, Business in the Community (BITC) and the International Business Leaders Forum (IBLF), he successfully counseled multinational corporations and global development organizations, including Abbott Laboratories, Alcan, Barclays, Cadbury-Schweppes, The Coca-Cola Company and Coca-Cola Enterprises, J&J, Shell, Perot Systems, and Pfizer, on creating responsible value chains and social purpose brands that build competitive advantage and help meet sustainable development goals.